jeka-dev/jeka/docs/index.md

 Users simply write build logic with plain Java or Kotlin classes, then they can invoke their code directly from the command line.

+This approach provides several benefits that developers love : _flexibility, lightness, transparency, discoverability_ and _extendability._
+It also makes straightforward the integration of third party tools, either by using their libraries directly in the build classes, or by invoking their CLI interfaces.

 JeKa is bundled with a bunch of pre-configured objects (KBeans) that let the users perform common complex tasks (build, test coverage, code analysis,...) with no additional code (just a minimalist property file).

-This approach provides several benefits that developers love : _flexibility, lightness, transparency, discoverability_ and _extendability._

 In addition, Jeka tries to keep its cognitive load low, introducing a minimal set of concepts.
 Good skills in Java/Kotiln should be enough to achieve builds and pipelines of any complexity.